ValentinOsunaEnciso/2022_AdiversityMetric/README.md

 u=[50.0, 50.0, 50.0, 50.0]

-The containers 'u' and 'l' are 1xD in size, where D is the dimension of the problem, whereas X_k is Np x D, where Np is the population size, and k is the actual iteration of the metaheuristic algorithm.
+The containers 'u' and 'l' are [1 x D] in size, where D is the dimension of the problem, whereas X_k is [Np x D], where Np is the population size, and k is the actual iteration of the metaheuristic algorithm.
 To utilize the function presented in the paper:

 nVOL(X, l, u)